Radu2k/oneDNN/README.md

 # License

-oneDNN is licensed under [Apache License Version 2.0](LICENSE).
-Refer to the "[LICENSE](LICENSE)" file for the full license text and copyright notice.
+This software is licensed under Intel End User License Agreement for Developer Tools.
+Refer to the "[license.rtf](license.rtf)" file for the full license text.

 This distribution includes third party software governed by separate license terms.